chef/chef-web-docs/content/policyfile.md

 ### Less Expensive Computation

-When running Chef without Policyfile, the Chef Infra Server loads dependency data for all known versions of all known cookbooks, and then runs an expensive computation to determine the correct set.
+When running Chef Infra without Policyfile, the Chef Infra Server loads dependency data for all known versions of all known cookbooks, and then runs an expensive computation to determine the correct set.